filipesantoss/quattuor/DESIGN.md

   1. **Grid and Board Setup**:
      * [x] 9x9 grid.
      * [x] 4 elements.
-     * [ ] Define how "marked" squares work and how elements interact with them.
+     * [ ] Define how "marked" fields work and how elements interact with them.

   2. **Element Movement**:
      * [x] Implement movement logic for each of the 16 beast cards.
      * [x] Implement turn-based system with defined turn order.

   3. **Card System**:
-     * [ ] Draw and assign movement cards to elements.
+     * [x] Draw and assign movement cards to elements.
-     * [ ] Create a system for shuffling and random assignment of cards.
      * [x] Ensure element movement respects the card order per element.

-  4. **Target System**:
+  4. **Shrine System**:
-     * [ ] Assign a unique target point for each element.
+     * [x] Assign a unique target point for each element.
-     * [ ] Implement logic for reaching the target square.
+     * [x] Implement logic for reaching the target field.
-     * [ ] Ensure that only solvable configurations are possible.

   5. **Winning and Progression**:
-     * [ ] Implement a win condition when all elements reach their target.
+     * [x] Implement a win condition when all elements reach their shrine.
-     * [ ] Design a fail-state or "retry" option if an element is blocked by a stronger element.
+     * [ ] Design an "undo" option.

   6. **Auto-Generation Algorithm**:
      * [ ] Develop a system that ensures all generated levels are solvable with a unique solution.
-     * [ ] Implement procedural generation of levels, where the game randomly places elements, targets, and movement cards, while ensuring a valid, single solution.
+     * [ ] Implement procedural generation of levels, where the game randomly places elements and shrines and draws cards.

 * **Non-Functional Requirements**: